zephyrproject-rtos/zephyr/doc/application/apps_kernel_conf.rst

    b.
 The value specified by the application’s default
       configuration; that is, its :file:`prj.conf` file.

    c.
-The value specified by the platform configuration.
+The value specified by the board configuration.

    d.
 The kernel’s default value for the configuration option.

 .. note::

-   When the default platform configuration settings are sufficient for your application, a :file:`prj.conf` file is not needed.
+   When the default board configuration settings are sufficient for your application, a :file:`prj.conf` file is not needed.
 Skip ahead to :ref:`override_kernel_conf`.